 "Breaking New Ground"November 2007, Country's Best Log Homes

 “I had definite ideas about the look and function of the home,” says Carol, who built three previous homes.
-“I found a great floor plan by PrecisionCraft Log & Timber and its design division, M.T.N Architects, then customized the design to fit the land I had purchased.”
+“I found a great floor plan by PrecisionCraft Log & Timber and its design division, M.T.N Design, then customized the design to fit the land I had purchased.”

 The hillside lot had a beautiful view of the sweeping mountains of Western Maine, near ski resorts, trout streams, and the Appalachian Trail.
 Carol brings her family here for getaways from her primary home in Florida.
 “I knew right where the home had to sit on the lot to get the best view,” she says.